ToastShaman/zuhlke-days-2015-talk/README.md

 * lodash - A JavaScript utility library
 * Ractive.js - Ractive.js is a template-driven UI library
 * A custom HTTP client inspired by Angular's $http
+* store.js - localStorage wrapper for all browsers without using cookies or flash.